darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/03 - The Herald's Petition.md

 Melf straightened despite his fatigue.
 "The metallurgical implications alone... temple bells that achieve those harmonics through divine influence rather than purely physical design.
 The research possibilities..."

+A sudden chill swept through the herbarium, making the crystal formations dim briefly.
+The Administrator's head snapped up, scanning the corners of the room with sharp attention.
+"Ward fluctuation," she muttered, but her expression suggested something more concerning than routine magical interference.

-"One minute," the Administrator said, consulting her watch.
+"One minute," she said, consulting her watch with forced calm.
 Her scarred fingers drummed once against the table.
 "Decision point.
 The intelligence has immediate value.
 The broader claims require verification."
 She looked directly at Samantha.
 "Your competence in crisis work supports credibility.
 Preliminary investigation is warranted."

 Lareth nodded slowly.
 "The tactical intelligence alone justifies further engagement.
 If the broader claims prove true..."
 He gestured at the map.
 "We need these allies."